GregoryVds/Databases/README.md

 # Relational-Database-Theory

-Project for ma database class.
+Project for my database class.
 We had to solve multiple query puzzles of increasing difficulty in both Rel (Tutorial-d) and SQL.